 - Insert cookie dough log into the tube of your cookie press and fit with your preferred tip.
 Place cookie press directly on an ungreased cookie sheet and use press to squeeze out one cookie.
-Squeeze out cookies in rows, spacing at least 1" apart.
+Squeeze out cookies in rows, spacing at least 1″ apart.

 - Decorate with sprinkles, if desired, and transfer to 350°F (175°C) oven.
-Bake for 10-11 minutes or until edges are just beginning to turn a light golden brown.
+Bake for 9-10 minutes.

 Nutritional information is based on third-party calculations and should be considered an estimate only.
 Actual nutritional content will vary based upon brands used, measuring methods, cooking method, portion sizes, and more.